maulikdave-fh/bdi/README.md

 ```
 #### Notes
 1. CDN will be leveraged to reduce latency.
+Web content (HTML, CSS, JS and Images) will be cached on the edge servers.
 2. All services will have multiple instances and will be behind a load-balancer
 3. Databases will be sharded / partitioned & will have database replication